-What Can I Do With a Bachelor's in Elementary Education?
+What You Can Do With a Bachelor's in Elementary Education

 While an elementary education degree prepares students for classroom teaching, it also qualifies students for other interesting roles within primary education.
 For instance, educators may work in support roles, such as teacher assistants or preschool directors.
 An elementary education bachelor's degree also prepares graduates to be effective communicators, which can lead graduates to become special education teachers at the primary level who present material in alternative ways that meet student needs.